Droid Incredible

 The HTC Droid Incredible (ADR6300) (also known as the HTC Incredible) is a smartphone manufactured by HTC Corporation using the Android operating system.
 It was released on April 29, 2010, and is available through Verizon Wireless only.
-The device is similar to the Sprint HTC Evo 4G.
+The device is similar to Sprint's HTC Evo 4G.
 The device has been succeeded by the HTC Incredible S and the HTC ThunderBolt.
-The device was discontinued in March 30, 2011.
+The device was discontinued on March 30, 2011.